tsj7ww/portfolio/README.md

 # Portfolio
 <p align="center"><img src="./artifacts/fancy.png" alt="headshot" width="100"/></p>

-Hi, my name is Trevor Jordan and I am currently an analyst at Capital One.
-I have experience in analytics and strategy within marketing and operations teams across finance and IT industries.
-I graduated from UVA with a bachelor's degree in economics focusing on quantitative analysis.
-Primarily I code in Python, SQL, and Shell but I like to learn new technology and languages when possible.
+Hi, my name is Trevor Jordan and I am currently working at Capital One focusing on loss mitigation strategy & analytics, with previous experience as a data analyst in operations and marketing.
+I studied economics at the University of Virginia, specializing in behavior psychology and applied statistics.
+Also, I enjoy learning about technology and computer science in my free time.
-<br><br>

-## Resume
-I am currently an analyst at Capital One.
-Graduated from UVA with a degree in economics.
 You can find my full resume [here](./artifacts/resume.pdf).
 <br><br>

 ## Projects